Documentation

 forms, contact forms, newsletter subscribe, anywhere `email.includes('@')`

-or similar appears — and augment it with a call to /v1/verify.
+or similar appears — and augment it with a call to /v1/check.

 Use plain `fetch`.
 No package install.